-The Board has an Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act, which consists of four directors, Messrs.
-Greenberg, Saucedo and Hoffmeister and Ms. Finney (Chairperson), all of whom are independent directors as defined by the NASDAQ Listing Rules and Rule 10A(3)(b)(1) of the Exchange Act.
+The Board has an Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act, which consists of three directors, Messrs.
+Greenberg and Hoffmeister and Ms. Finney (Chairperson), all of whom are independent directors as defined by the NASDAQ Listing Rules and Rule 10A(3)(b)(1) of the Exchange Act.
 As more fully described in the Audit Committee Charter, the Audit Committee oversees the accounting and financial reporting processes of the Company and the audits of its financial statements.
-The Audit Committee's responsibilities include, but are not limited to, the appointment, compensation, retention and termination of our independent registered public accounting firm, reviewing with management and our independent registered public accounting firm the adequacy of our internal financial and disclosure controls; and reviewing and approving our critical accounting policies based on independent auditor recommendations.
+The Audit Committee's responsibilities include, but are not limited to, the appointment, compensation, retention and termination of our independent registered public accounting firm, reviewing with management and our independent registered public accounting firm, reviewing with management and approving our critical accounting policies based on independent auditor recommendations.